Porsche Cayman Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Porsche Cayman are $1,086 a year for full coverage insurance.
-Comprehensive costs approximately $198 each year, collision costs $270, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing around $2,334.
-Teens cost the most to insure at $4,282 a year or more.
+The average insurance rates for a Porsche Cayman are $1,086 a year with full coverage.
+Comprehensive costs on average $198 each year, collision costs $270, and liability is estimated at $460.
+Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing around $2,334.
+Teen drivers cost the most to insure at $4,282 a year or more.

 Average premium for full coverage: $1,086